 Is the Earth Around Millennium Tower Sinking?

 Is the earth around the Millennium Tower sinking?
-Built in 2008, the Millennium Tower in San Francisco has reportedly sunken about 17 inches into the ground surface.
-This subsidence is a consequence of an improper geotechnical engineering design, and potential changes the hydro-geological setting.
+Built-in 2008, the Millennium Tower in San Francisco has reportedly sunken about 17 inches into the ground surface.
+This subsidence is a consequence of improper geotechnical engineering design and potential changes in the hydrogeological setting.
 Moreover, surveyors indicate the structure is tilting, with a difference of approximately 3 inches from side to side.
 At the moment, the local building and safety department states the structure is safe for continuous living.
 However, the rate of subsidence isn’t likely to change or stop anytime soon.
-Thus, expert geotechnical engineers are handling this corrective action project, and believe the foundation can be salvaged with final solution.
+Thus, expert geotechnical engineers are handling this corrective action project, and believe the foundation can be salvaged with a final solution.
 At this time, cost estimations for this mitigation effort range between $300,000,000 and $500,000,000.
-Updated December 25, 2018.
+Updated April 4, 2020.

 The Solution to the Millennium Tower Sinking

 After years of testing, analysis, and surveying, geologists and engineers are now proposing an updated mitigation plan.
 This corrective action proposal comprises a series of retrofit piles which aim to counterbalance the sinking foundation.
 As a result, the geologists and drillers plan to supersede the depths of the bay area mud underlying the building, and securely tap the new piles into the underlying bedrock.
 Ultimately, these devices intend to stabilize the downward sinking side of the existing high rise structure.
 Whereas the opposite end would temporarily continue to sink.
 And theoretically, the tilting building should reach an equilibrium, and straighten itself within equal or lesser time.